Antipode-SOSP23/antipode-post-notification/README.md

 ## VPC
 As a tip use the same name for all objects, its easier to track.
 We use 'antipode-mq'
-1. Create a VPC with a unique CIDR block
+1. Create a VPC with a unique CIDR block, distinct from the ones used in other regions.
+Check the cidr blocks used in connection_info.yaml.
-    - *MAIN CONCERN*: Amazon MQ peering connection WILL NOT WORK ON OVERLAPPING CIDR BLOCS.
+    - *MAIN CONCERN*: Amazon MQ peering connection WILL NOT WORK ON OVERLAPPING CIDR BLOCKS ACROSS REGIONS.
 Hence choose a unique one for each region VPC
 2. After creating click on ACTIONS and enable DNS hostnames
-3. Create a subnet with the full CIDR block
+3. Create TWO subnets with the full CIDR block: REMINDER: verify if this is correct
+    - *MAIN CONCERN*: Amazon ElastiCache (redis) requires two subnets because of the additional replica.
+E.g. for eu-central-1:
+    - 50.0.0.0/20, 50.0.16.0/20
 4. Go to Security Groups and select the default one.
     - Inbound rules: Add 2 rules for ALL TRAFFIC to Any IPv4 (0.0.0.0/0) and IPv6.
 Make sure you have a rule for the same SG ID
     - Outbout rules: Add 2 rules for ALL TRAFFIC to Any IPv4 (0.0.0.0/0) and IPv6.
 Make sure you have a rule for the same SG ID